Generic expressions are represented by <something> (e.g., <function> or <operator>).

 @btime foo($v,$w,$x,$y)

-Macros could also serve as a mere hint to the compiler, without dictating its use.
-In such scenarios, the hint provided indicates that certain assumptions are met, allowing the compiler to implement more aggressive optimizations.
-The compiler will then carefully analyze the operations involved and decide whether the suggested approach is actually beneficial.
-If it is, it'll apply the optimizations.
-If not, it'll disregard the hint and opt for a different approach.
-This determines that macros guide the compiler towards better performance, but without imposing strict directives.
+A macro can also be treated as a mere hint that the compiler is free to disregard.
+In such cases, a macro signals that the necessary conditions for a particular optimization are satisfied, allowing the compiler to consider more aggressive strategies.
+The compiler will then carefully analyze the operations and decide if the suggested approach is actually beneficial.
+This fact highlights how macros can guide the compiler toward better performance, without imposing strict directives.

-An example along these lines is @simd, which suggests the application of SIMD instructions a technique that we'll be explored in the next sections.
-When @simd is introduced, the compiler maintains complete autonomy in deciding whether to implement the suggested optimization.
-In fact, it'll only adopt SIMD instructions if it concludes that they'll potentially improve performance in the specific application.
-In the following example, @simd is ignored by the compiler, explaining why the execution time remains the same with and without the macro. [note] The fact that the code implemented is the same is confirmed by inspecting the internal code executed.
+A prime example along these lines is the @simd macro.
+This suggests the application of SIMD instructions, a subject that will be explored in upcoming sections.
+When @simd is added to a for-loop, the compiler retains full autonomy in deciding whether to implement the suggested optimization.
+In the example below, the compiler concludes that SIMD would likely degrade performance, thus ignoring @simd.
+This explains why the execution time remains the same with and without the macro. [note] It's possible to confirm that the generated machine code is identical by inspecting the compiler's output.

 x = rand(2_000_000)